iVcente/iVcente/README.md

 📫 You can contact me on [LinkedIn](https://www.linkedin.com/in/vicente-danzmann-vivian/);

 📄 I really enjoy documenting stuff that I learn about Unreal Engine and game development.
-I have this [Notion website](https://danzmann.notion.site/bfec4a5bafe14d6e94f109638ba156a5?v=1e51b256c6884861b95ce4c8d7b8ee8e) where I write on it mostly to myself, but perhaps you can find it useful as well.
+I have this [Notion website](https://danzmann.notion.site/bfec4a5bafe14d6e94f109638ba156a5?v=1e51b256c6884861b95ce4c8d7b8ee8e) where I gather smart people knowledge and also write on it mostly to my future self, but perhaps you can find it useful as well.

 #
 <a href="https://github.com/iVcente">